Los Angeles Student Loan Bankruptcy Lawyer

 At Resnik Hayes Moradi LLP, our lawyers know the bankruptcy laws from the inside out and will explore every option available to get the relief you need.

-Serving Clients in Southern California
+Helping Students with Debt in Southern California

 At Resnik Hayes Moradi LLP, we understand how challenging financial distress can be.
 Our goal is to find a solution that will effectively relieve your debt burden and put you in a position to rebuild your financial health on more solid ground.
 We welcome the opportunity to explain the process and answer any questions you have.
 For your convenience, we offer payment plans.